stackevo/spudreq/draft-trammell-spud-req.md

 methods.

 The Substrate Protocol for User Datagrams (SPUD) BoF was held at IETF 92 in Dallas in March 2015 to develop this concept further.
-It is clear from discussion before and during the SPUD BoF that any selective exposure of traffic metadata outside a relatively restricted trust domain must be advisory, non-negotiated, and declarative rather than imperative.
-This conclusion matches experience with previous endpoint-to-middle and middle-to-endpoint signaling approaches.
-As with other metadata systems, exposure of specific elements must be carefully assessed for privacy risks and the total of exposed elements must be so assessed.
-Each exposed parameter should also be independently verifiable, so that each entity can assign its own trust to other entities.
-Basic transport over the substrate must continue working even if signaling is ignored or stripped, to support incremental deployment.
-These restrictions on vocabulary are discussed further in
-{{I-D.trammell-stackevo-explicit-coop}}.
-This discussion includes privacy and trust concerns as well as the need for strong incentives for middlebox cooperation based on the information that are exposed.
+Restrictions on vocabulary assumed in these requirements are derived from discussions during this BoF, based on experience with previous endpoint-to-middle and middle-to- endpoint signaling approaches as well as concerns about the privacy implications of endpoint-to-middle signaling.

 # Terminology

 This document uses the following terms:

-- Superstrate: : The transport protocol or protocol stack "above" SPUD, that uses SPUD for explicit path cooperation and path traversal.
+- Superstrate: The transport protocol or protocol stack "above" SPUD, that uses SPUD for explicit path cooperation and path traversal.
 The superstrate usually consists of a security layer (e.g. TLS, DTLS) and a transport protocol, or a transport protocol with integrated security features, to protect headers and payload above SPUD.

-- Endpoint: : One end of a communication session, located on a single node that is a source or destination of packets in that session.
+- Endpoint: One end of a communication session, located on a single node that is a source or destination of packets in that session.
 In this document, this term may refer to either the SPUD implementation at the endpoint, the superstrate implementation running over SPUD, or the applications running over that superstrate.

-- Path: : The sequence of Internet Protocol nodes and links that a given packet traverses from endpoint to endpoint.
+- Path: The sequence of Internet Protocol nodes and links that a given packet traverses from endpoint to endpoint.

-- Middlebox: : As defined in {{RFC3234}}, a middlebox is any intermediary device performing functions other than the normal, standard functions of an IP router on the datagram path between a source host and destination host; e.g. making decisions about forwarding behavior based on other than addressing information, and/or modifying a packet before forwarding.
+- Middlebox: As defined in {{RFC3234}}, a middlebox is any intermediary device performing functions other than the normal, standard functions of an IP router on the datagram path between a source host and destination host; e.g. making decisions about forwarding behavior based on other than addressing information, and/or modifying a packet before forwarding.

 # Use Cases

+Use cases are outlined in more detail in {{I-D.kuehlewind-spud-use-cases}}.
+We summarize some of the primary use cases below.

-The primary use case for endpoint to path signaling in the Internet, making use of packet grouping, is the binding of limited related semantics (start, ack, and stop) to a flow or a group of packets within a flow which are semantically related in terms of the application or superstrate.
+The primary use case for endpoint to path signaling in the Internet making use of packet grouping, as described in the use case document, is the binding of limited related semantics (start, ack, and stop) to a flow or a group of packets within a flow that are semantically related in terms of the application or superstrate.
 By explicitly signaling start and stop semantics, a flow allows middleboxes to use those signals for setting up and tearing down their relevant state (NAT bindings, firewall pinholes), rather than requiring the middlebox to infer this state from continued traffic.
-At best, this would allow the application to refrain from sending heartbeat traffic, which might result in reduced radio utilization and thus greater battery life on mobile platforms.
+At best, this would allow the application to reduce heartbeat traffic, which might result in reduced radio utilization and thus greater battery life on mobile platforms.

 SPUD could also be used to provide information relevant for network treatment for middleboxes as a replacement for deep packet inspection for traffic